-when a physician practices in a state with an apology law.
+sician clients to avoid apologizing to injured patients.
+In the wake of this research and the passage of apology laws, some commentators have urged physicians to apologize to injured patients, contradicting traditional legal advice.
+While, as noted above, the intrinsic importance of apologies in modern society is difficult to deny, the existing empirical evidence on apology laws suggests that the unqualified advice urging physicians to apologize to injured patients is fundamentally flawed-even when a physician practices in a state with an apology law.
 The advice that physicians should apologize in all cases makes no allowance for the possibility of asymmetric information or the nuances involved in an effective apology.
 Instead of simply advising physicians to always apologize, the better advice is that a properly trained physician should apologize following a medical error.
-This apology should be offered after the physician or trained support staff have evaluated the overall situation, and it should be offered in a manner consistent with the evidence on effective apologies.
+This apology should be offered after the physician or trained support staff member has evaluated the overall situation, and it should be offered in a manner consistent with the evidence on effective apologies.

-Anecdotal evidence suggests that well-trained physicians offering effective apologies is becoming more common.
-For example, when Jake Gentry was injured as a result of a medical error in 2013, he received an apology from his surgeon, and based partly on this apology, his injury never generated a malpractice claim.292 While care should be taken to ensure that victims of medical errors are not exploited by providers offering disingenuous apologies,293 well designed apology and disclosure programs are becoming increasingly popular among hospitals and other health care providers.
+Anecdotal evidence suggests that the practice of well-trained physicians offering effective apologies is becoming more common.
+For example, when Jake Gentry was injured as a result of a medical error in 2013, he received an apology from his surgeon and, based partly on this apology, his injury never generated a malpractice claim.
+While care should be taken to ensure that victims of medical errors are not exploited by providers offering disingenuous apologies, 319 well designed apology and disclosure programs are becoming increasingly popular among hospitals and other health care providers.
 This bodes well for both patients, many of whom may only learn of a medical error as a result of these programs, and health care providers, who stand to see a reduction in their overall malpractice liability risk.
 Importantly, the evidence presented here suggests that physicians should encourage the development of and actively engage with these programs as they search for new ways to address medical errors and their malpractice liability risk because apology laws alone are simply inadequate.